Course Catalog

 5 units

 Instruction in intermediate spoken and written Chinese (Mandarin).
 Conversation, composition, and the reading of modern texts.
 The second-year sequence (4-5-6) begins only in the fall quarter.
-(Formerly Intermediate Chinese (Mandarin).)
-Prerequisite(s): course 3 or by consent of instructor.
-(General Education Code(s): IH.)
+Prerequisite(s): CHIN 3 or by consent of instructor.

 CHIN 5